chrisant996/clink/README.md

 ### Upgrading from Clink v0.4.9

 The new Clink tries to be as backward compatible with Clink v0.4.9 as possible.
 However, in some cases upgrading may require a little bit of configuration work.
-More details can be found in Clink's documentation [here](https://chrisant996.github.io/clink/clink.html).
+More details can be found in the [Clink documentation](https://chrisant996.github.io/clink/clink.html).

 ### Extending Clink

 Clink can be extended through its Lua API which allows easy creation of context sensitive match generators, prompt filtering, and more.
-More details can be found in Clink's documentation [here](https://chrisant996.github.io/clink/clink.html).
+More details can be found in the [Clink documentation](https://chrisant996.github.io/clink/clink.html).

 ### Building Clink